JoshuaEstes/eso-lootomatic/README.markdown

 # Features

+- Filters that allow you to mark items as junk
-- Auto mark Trash items as junk
+- Auto marks Trash items as junk
 - Auto sell junk items when opening a vendor store
-- Filters that allow you to mark items as junk

 # Manual Install